Blog post: 4 minute read

 - make employee documents immutable after their termination date and retain forever

 In the Office 365 world of retention labels and policies, how would we implement this sort of thing?
-Currently, in limited early release, you can configure retention based on an event rather than solely on when something was created, modified, or labeled.
+Just released as generally available, you can configure retention based on an event rather than solely on when something was created, modified, or labeled.

 Reference: Overview of event-driven retention

-I have the preview installed on one of my tenants and will show a walk-thru on how to do it in this post.
+I show a walk-thru on event based retention in this post.
 I end with my observations on the process so if you’re short on time, skip ahead to that part. 😉

 Set up Classification label and associate it to an event type